 For plaster surfaces such as drywall, 120 grit to 180 grit should be sufficient for most surfaces.
 Plaster quickly wears away, and the surface of fine sandpaper can easily become filled with plaster dust, rendering fine sandpaper ineffective.

 What brand of sandpaper do you sell?Our goal is to sell you the best quality sandpaper from a variety of reputable American and European manufacturers at a low price.
-Currently we carry the following brands: USA1, Norton, Mirka and Indasa.
+Currently we carry the the USA1 Abrasives and Norton Abrasives brands.
 We are confident that you will be satisfied with your purchase, which is why all of our products are backed by a 30-day money back satisfaction guarantee.
 Read our

 testimonials page to see what our customers think about our products.